carykh/WCA_SAC/README.md

  ```
  python create_top100.py 333_A_US
  ```
-The country code must always been the third chunk of the list.
+The country code must always come after the event and the single/average letter.
 So if you want to find the best 5BLD singles in China ("CN"), do this:
 ```
  python create_top100.py 555bf_S_CN
 ```